cdransf/cd-11ty/src/pages/secondary/uses.md

 - [AirBuddy](https://v2.airbuddy.app): finer-grained control over AirPods and other wireless devices.
 - [Meta](https://www.nightbirdsevolve.com/meta): the _best_ utility for tagging and organizing music files on macOS.
 - [Permute](https://software.charliemonroe.net/permute): a useful utility for quickly converting files to different formats.
-- [SoundSource](https://rogueamoeba.com/soundsource): a handy utility for better, more granular control on macOS.
 - [noTunes](https://github.com/tombonez/noTunes): a lightweight utility that prevents Music.app from launching.
 It also allows you to set a new default music player.

 <h3>Dev tools</h3>